IntelCompH2020/fos_classification_docker/README.md

 ## Flags:

---rm: remove the container when execution ends. (optional)
+- --rm: remove the container when execution ends. (optional)
--i: set interactive mode.
-It is required to use standard input
+- -i: set interactive mode. **It is optional**
---name: a name for the container. (optional)
+- --name: a name for the container. (optional)
-v: volume binding.
+- v: volume binding.
 It maps a local directory to a directory inside the container so that local files can be accessed from it.
 The format is: /absolute/path/to/local/dir:/absolute/path/to/container/dir.
 You need to also specify a local directory where the docker will save the output

 **Reminder**: If you want to test the docker, you need to use the following path as an input path --> -v path/to/input_test_files